firepmi/android-reference/README.md

 ## Deployment

-Add additional notes about other android reference
+Add additional notes about other android reference.